Herlasgrün station: History

 Up to 1989/90 individual tracks were removed; large-scale dismantling only started at the end of the 1990s.
 The only new construction was a platform on the connection curve; today only three tracks still operate on the Leipzig–Hof railway.
 The station has also lost its former importance as a stop for express trains.

 Herlasgrün locomotive depot

 The Herlasgrün locomotive depot, constructed in 1874, consisted of an 11.6-m turntable, a two-storey roundhouse where locomotives were heated (Heizhaus) and a coal shed.

 The locomotive depot was disbanded around 1900 with the expansion of the Falkenstein locomotive depot (Bahnbetriebswerk Falkenstein).
 Most recently, class H III locomotives were stationed here.
 The locomotive shed was demolished in the 1900s; the turntable remained until the early 1970s.

+Services

+The following services stop at the station: